johon-lituobang/johon-lituobang/README.md

 There are six papers and codes deposited here.
 I introduced them in a time series.

 The first one is "Infer metabolic directions from moment differences of mass-weighted intensity distributions".
-It proposed a method to infer the metabolic directions by analysing the mass spectra dataset without requiring annotating their structures.
+It proposed a method to infer the metabolic directions by analyzing the metabolomics dataset without requiring annotating their structures.

 This work was finished two years ago, and later I shared to some professors.
 I registered the domain, http://directome.org and http://biomathematics.org in January, 2022.
 It is prepared for a PNAS brief report but later I realized the mean estimator is critical in this method, so I started to develop robust mean estimators.
 Therefore this work was posponed to this stage.